5 Signs Your Spouse Is Hiding Bitcoin Assets In Your Divorce

 Bitcoin is a worldwide digital currency developed back in 2009, which has seen an increase in almost mainstream popularity over the past year or so.
 The Bitcoin exchange is completely decentralized, meaning there are no attachments to banks or governments.

-There is no compelling reason to give names when managing in Bitcoins; all that is required are the person’s wallet IDs.
+There is no compelling reason to give names when managing in Bitcoins; all required are the person’s wallet IDs.
 It is additionally a lot simpler to move Bitcoins out of the country, making them significantly harder to find.
-This anonymity, the lack of paper trail that would typically be found through conventional transactions and the current lack of regulation is why divorce attorneys are concerned that these transactions could provide new opportunities for a divorcing spouse to be disingenuous in regard to their assets.
-The following tips can help you and your attorney discover any virtual money that your spouse has not disclosed.
+This anonymity, the lack of paper trail that would typically be found through conventional transactions, and the current lack of regulation is why divorce attorneys are concerned that these transactions could provide new opportunities for a divorcing spouse to be disingenuous regarding their assets.
+The following tips can help you and your attorney discover any virtual money your spouse has not disclosed.